aarontran/snr-filaments/agenda.md

   roundoff, etc).

 * Check transport equation for pure advection case and for damping case

-* When paper is nearing finish -- re-run entire pipeline on SN 1006 as a sanity check.
-But, not now.

 * sanity check that when I run CIAO `merge_obs`, I get the same files that Brian has been sending me... (this requires the reprojected files)